 TRUCONNECT Remote Monitoring and Brake Monitoring

 Remote monitoring is used to collect equipment condition and usage data and is a key element of Predictive Maintenance.
+TRUCONNECT data can be used along with inspection and maintenance information for a comprehensive view of equipment maintenance needs and performance.

 An Oil Analysis assists in deciding the optimal oil change timing for hoisting, traveling and traversing gears.
 Hydraulic oil can also be analyzed.
 The service can provide useful information regarding the condition of internal gear components.
 For example, oil oxidation or metallic particles in oil are potential symptoms of running problems.